telerik/maui-docs/knowledge-base/piechart-label-customization.md

 ## Description

-How can I customize the labels in the Pie Chart,?
-For example, setting text color, font size, etc.
+How can I customize the labels in the Pie Chart, for example, set the text color, font size, an so on?

 ## Solution

-To customize the labels in the Pie Chart, use the native Pie Chart for Android, iOS and WinUI.
+To customize the labels in the Pie Chart, use the native Pie Chart for Android, iOS, or WinUI.

 **1.** Add sample model and view model: